gvwilson/thirdbit/_posts/2016/2016-09-05-we-still-cant-have-nice-things.md

 But suppose we want to do some more work on the subway ride home.
 We make a change to a page,
-run Jekyll to convert the page to HTML, open it in the browser---and the CSS doesn't load, because *we're offline*.
+run Jekyll to convert the page to HTML, open it in the browser—and the CSS doesn't load, because *we're offline*.

 This isn't a big problem for people who are creating workshop websites